 In the Intense Now (João Moreira Salles, 2017)

 May 68 remains associated with Paris but it would be short-sighted to forget that similar protests were occurring around the world.
-This personal essay-film by João Moreira Salles (brother of Walter) is transnational in scope, mixing archive footage of protests, riots and mass funerals in France, Czechoslovakia and Brazil in 1968, with home videos of his mother’s trip to China around the same time.
+This personal essay-film by João Moreira Salles (brother of Walter) is transnational in scope, mixing archive footage of protests, riots and mass funerals in France, Czechoslovakia and Brazil in 1968, with home videos of his mother’s trip to China where the Cultural Revolution was already in full flow at the same time.
 Through his meditative voiceover, Salles threads the film with an exploration of the nature of filmed images: what they can tell us and what they cannot, the way they capture moments to make them ‘now’ forever, and how they offer a second-hand sense of people riding the crest of a wave in time without thinking ahead of the future.
 Students in Paris put it well when they said that some of their minutes during those weeks felt like eternities.
 Time is the thief of the present moment’s intensity, and filming is but a small attempt to counter that.
 May 68’s cycles of euphoria and disenchantment stay eternal.